-This collection of five temples, huddled to the north of the northern Khleang, (more or less opposite Tep Pranam), is largely ignored by most Angkor visitors.
+Preah Pithu is a collection of five temples, huddled to the north of the northern Khleang, (more or less opposite Tep Pranam), which is largely ignored by most Angkor visitors.

 The most recent of the group is Temple X—a single sandstone tower built on a massive sandstone platform.
-Whenever the initial construction was made, the carvings are now exclusively Buddhist at this temple and of a late Thai-style period (14th - 16th century) making this a unique temple at Angkor in that it is the only one obviously belonging to the Theravada rather than Mahayana Buddhist faith.
+Whenever the initial construction was made, the carvings are now exclusively Buddhist at this temple and of a late Thai-style period (14th to 16th century) making this a unique temple at Angkor in that it is the only one obviously belonging to the Theravada rather than Mahayana Buddhist faith.
 Check out the central shrine where the interior is covered in seated Buddhas!